The protein debate has been going on for decades… without a universal scientifically accepted optimal amount.

 - The elderly

-Avoid Relying on RDA Levels as Your Only Guide
+Avoid Relying on Antiquated Recommendation Levels as Your Only Guide

 You probably already know that I’m a huge advocate of a healthy, active lifestyle.
 The benefits of exercise have been well documented for a long time.